-U.S. Career Institute ATTN: Vice President of Student Affairs and Admissions 2001 Lowe Street Fort Collins, CO 80525 Your complaint should include your:
+U.S. Career Institute ATTN: Vice President of Student Affairs and Admissions 2001 Lowe Street Fort Collins.
+CO 80525

+Your complaint should include your:

-1) name, 2) student ID number (if enrolled), 3) current address, 4) current phone number (if available), 5) current email address (if available), 6) a description of the complaint including pertinent details (dates, who you spoke to, etc) of any previous conversations with the school, 7) copy of any documents necessary for full understanding of complaint, 8) expectation for how the complaint should be resolved.
+1) name, 2) student ID number (if enrolled), 3) current address, 4) current phone number, 5) current email address, 6) a description of the complaint including pertinent details (dates, who you spoke to, etc) of any previous conversations with the school, 7) copy of any documents necessary for full understanding of complaint, 8) requested outcome or solution.